Jess and I have visited New York City many times, and it’s definitely a city we never tire of exploring. There’s just so much to see and do!

 When we visit a city and plan to do a lot of sightseeing, we always check to see if there’s an attraction pass which covers the sights we really want to see, as it usually works out saving us money.

 For New York City, there’s an excellent choice of passes, and we are sure that one of them will save you money if you plan on visiting at least a few of the paid attractions.
 We have a detailed guide to all the various New York attraction passes here, which we suggest checking out in advance of your visit.
 The main passes we recommend are:

 For this itinerary, we recommend the New York Pass.
-Pretty much every paid attraction on our itinerary is included on this pass, and at time of writing, the New York Pass offers free entry to over 100 attractions across the city.
+The majority of attractions on our itinerary are included on this pass, and at time of writing, the New York Pass offers free entry to over 100 attractions across the city.

-These include a lot of high value and popular items like the Empire State Building, Top of the Rock, Hop on Hop Off Bus, Statue of Liberty, 9/11 Memorial Museum, the Met, and many many more.
+These include a lot of high value and popular items like the Empire State Building, Top of the Rock, Hop on Hop Off Bus, Statue of Liberty, 9/11 Memorial Museum and many more.

-If you were to visit all the paid attractions in our list, including taking the Hop on Hop Off bus tour, you would be looking at over $300 in attraction entry costs.
-So straight away the New York Pass would save you over $100!
+If you were to visit all the paid attractions in our list, including taking the Hop on Hop Off bus tour, you would be looking at around $400 in attraction entry costs.
+So straight away the New York Pass should save at least $50 per person!